JabRef/jabref/docs/decisions/0026-use-jna-to-determine-default-directory.md

 It thereby uses `sun.awt.shell.ShellFolder`.

 * Good, because provides best results on most platforms.
+* Good, because also supports localization of the folder name.
+E.g., `~/Dokumente` in Germany.
 * Bad, because introduces a dependency on Swing and thereby contradicts the second decision driver.
 * Bad, because GraalVM's support Swing is experimental